fireblade-engine/ecs/CONTRIBUTING.md

 That's great, thank you!
 You rock 🤘

-If you want to deep dive and help out with development on this project, then first get the project installed locally.
+If you want to dive deep and help out with development on this project, then first get the project [installed locally][ref-readme].
 After that is done we suggest you have a look at tickets in our [issue tracker][ref-issues].
 You can start by looking through the beginner or help-wanted issues:
-- [__Good first issues__][ref-issue-first] are issues which should only require a few lines of code, and a test or two.
+ - [__Good first issues__][ref-issues-first] are issues which should only require a few lines of code, and a test or two.
-- [__Help wanted issues__][ref-issue-help] are issues which should be a bit more involved than beginner issues.
+ - [__Help wanted issues__][ref-issues-help] are issues which should be a bit more involved than beginner issues.
 These are meant to be a great way to get a smooth start and won't put you in front of the most complex parts of the system.

 If you are up to more challenging tasks with a bigger scope, then there are a set of tickets with a __feature__, __enhancement__ or __improvement__ tag.